ventus-ag/docs/_docs/coretasks/Services.md

 {: .no_toc }
 ---

-In this page, you can find an explanation of how to create a new service in your Kubernetes cluster.
+{% include alert.html type="info" title="Note" content="In this page, you can find an explanation of how to create a new service in your Kubernetes cluster.
 For service creation you will need cluster and access to cli.
-How to do that you can find in relevant core tasks:
+How to do that you can find in relevant core tasks:" %}

  - <a href="https://ventus-ag.github.io/docs/docs/coretasks/Clusters">Clusters</a>
  - Get access to your cli